-In keeping with the Sierra Club mission of protecting the planet, we use recycled and organic fibers because we believe it's the right thing to do.
+In keeping with our mission of protecting the planet, we use recycled and organic fibers because we believe it's the right thing to do.
 And we're not alone:

 - 74% of consumers believe that they can actively help to combat climate change

 - 79 % of consumers would buy from companies that are doing everything they can to reduce their impact on the environment

 - 89% of consumers are planning to buy more ecologic products in the next 12 months

 By producing one ton of recycled cotton yarn instead of conventional cotton yarn, we can achieve the following advantages: